How to Create a Proof of Concept for an App: A Non-Technical Founder's Guide

 Sketch It Out

 You don't need design software.
-Paper sketches work perfectly at this stage.
+Paper sketches work perfectly.
 Draw:

 - The main screen(s) users will interact with